Coming to campus?

 (back to top)

 Students may take the Accuplacer test remotely for no charge, and we are encouraging the use of remote testing whenever possible.
-Online Accuplacer testing is available through the use of Examity proctoring.
-See the Testing page for information on setting up your Accuplacer test.
+Online Accuplacer testing is available through the use of Zoom proctoring.
+See the Assess Placement page for information on setting up your Accuplacer test.

 Multiple criteria are being used for PSEO and Concurrent Enrollment (C2C) students for course placement.
 Please reach out to your high school counselor or MSC Southeast PSEO Advisors Patty (email@example.com) or Jeannie (firstname.lastname@example.org) to learn more.